wp-cli/handbook/index.md

 layout: default
 title: Command line interface for WordPress
 ---
 **WP-CLI** is a set of command-line tools for managing [WordPress](http://wordpress.org) installations.
-You can update plugins, set up multisite installs, create posts and much more.
+You can update plugins, set up multisite installs and much more, without using a web browser.

 <h2 id="requirements">Requirements</h2>